History Of Old Westbury Gardens

 Photo: Brian Kachejian ©2018

 If your a New Yorker who has never been to England, there is a parcel of land in Old Westbury where you can experience a bit of English flair right in the middle of Long Island.
-Known in the present day as Old Westbury Gardens, the history of the buildings and surrounding countryside land dates back to the beginning of the twentieth century.
+Known today as Old Westbury Gardens, the history of the buildings and surrounding countryside dates back to the beginning of the twentieth century.
 The land in which the manor at Old Westbury Gardens now sits was purchased in 1905 by John Shaffer Phipps.
 The American businessman was the son of Henry Phipps.

-In 1903, John Shaffer Phipps had married Margarita Celia Grace.
-John Shaffer Phipps’ bride had come from a family with many business interests including the Grace Shipping Line.
+In 1903, John Shaffer Phipps married Margarita Celia Grace.
+John Shaffer Phipps’ bride had come from a family with many business interests, including the Grace Shipping Line.
 The wedding took place in England.
-John Phipps who was an American, promised to build Margarita a home in the United States that was similar to her home in England.
+John Phipps, an American, promised to build Margarita a home in the United States similar to her home in England.
 The land at Old Westbury Gardens had originally been a Quaker farm.
 John Shaffer Phipps purchased 160 acres of the land.
 Out of the 160 acres purchased, John Shaffer Phipps made sure that seventy of the acres would be reserved for gardens in the old English tradition.
-The main house on the property was built as a English Restoration-style manor house.
-The house was designed by England’s George Crawly.
+The main house on the property was built in the English Restoration style.
+The house was designed by George Crawly of England.

 Front view of the Old Westbury Gardens Manor House – Photo: Brian Kachejian ©2018

-In 1959, Margaret Phipps Boegner who was the daughter of John Shaffer Phipps and Margarita Celia Grace opened the house to the public.
+In 1959, Margaret Phipps Boegner, daughter of John Shaffer Phipps and Margarita Celia Grace, opened the house to the public.
 Since its public opening, the house and surrounding gardens have been visited by millions of visitors.

-We recently visited Old Westbury Gardens and were taken back by the beauty of the landscapes surrounding the manor house.
+We recently visited Old Westbury Gardens and were taken aback by the beauty of the surrounding landscape.
 The entrance way to the Old Westbury Gardens leads visitors past a small ticket booth into a large dirt parking lot.
-It is about a five minute walk to the front of the beautiful manor house.
+It is about a five-minute walk to the front of the beautiful manor house.
 Visitors are allowed to tour the house on their own There are a few security guards stationed within the house as the manor now serves as a museum.
-The building is housed with many 18th century antiques.
+The building is filled with many 18th-century antiques.
 Photos of the Phipps family hang from the walls.
-The dining room is magnificent and set like many of the rooms one would see at the great European Museums like The Louvre in Paris.
+The dining room is magnificent and set like many of the rooms one would see at the great European Museums like The Louver in Paris.

 Inside the Manor House at Old Westbury Gardens Photo: Brian Kachejian ©2018

 The most breathtaking view at Old Westbury Gardens stems from the backyard terrace.
-While staring out at the large perfectly manicured green fields from the terrace, one may wonder if they are looking at a painting rather than an actual landscape.
-The same view of the gardens from the house is just as daunting when standing from the far ends of the gardens looking back at the house.
+While staring out at the large, perfectly manicured green fields from the terrace, one may wonder whether one is looking at a painting rather than an actual landscape.
+The same view of the gardens from the house is just as daunting when standing at the far ends of the gardens looking back at the house.
 It feels like being in the English Countryside in the 18th century.
 It is truly magnificent.

-While exploring the large green lawns of Old Westbury Gardens, one will find hedges trimmed perfectly, rose bushes that looked like they were carved in heaven, and a beautiful Italianate walled garden.
-There are ponds, small cottage houses and stairways that look like they lead into another world.
-There is good reason why many wedding photographers travel to at Old Westbury Gardens to do engagement shoots and more.
+While exploring the large green lawns of Old Westbury Gardens, one will find perfectly trimmed hedges, rose bushes that look as if they were carved in heaven, and a beautiful Italianate walled garden.
+There are ponds, small cottage houses, and stairways that look like they lead into another world.
+There is good reason why many wedding photographers travel to Old Westbury Gardens for engagement shoots and more.

 Old Westbury Gardens is open to the public from April to November.
-The best time of year to visit Old Westbury Gardens is in the spring when all the flowers and roses are in full blossom.
-However anytime of the year will still do as the green fields, the spectacular manor house and the 18th century English vibe is not to be missed.
+The best time of year to visit Old Westbury Gardens is in the spring when all the flowers and roses are in full bloom.
+However, any time of the year will still do, as the green fields, the spectacular manor house, and the 18th-century English vibe are not to be missed.

 All Photos Brian Kachejian ©2018